ctsit/redcap_deployment/fabric-todo-list.md

 * DONE make temporary builddir
 * DONE locate redcap\<version\>.zip
 * extract redcap\<version\>.zip into builddir
-* checkout named commits ogit Fabricf redcap_deployment
+* DONE Using git_version - checkout named commits
 * copy named components from redcap_deployment into build space
-* execute all deploy.sh scripts in ./deploy/plugins/*/deploy.sh
+* deploy_plugins_in_build_space execute all deploy.sh scripts in ./deploy/plugins/*/deploy.sh
-* execute all deploy.sh scripts in ./deploy/hooks/*/deploy.sh
+* deploy_hooks_in_build_space execute all deploy.sh scripts in ./deploy/hooks/*/deploy.sh
+* package_redcap - make a timestamped TGZ of the entire content of the builddir.
+Use git workdir contents if version is not specified

 ## Things Fabric must do to deploy REDCap